FrezzeLog/frezze-gimme-pizza-challenge/README.md

 	* Number of the last delivered Order
 	* Number of scheduled Orders for the day
 	* Most ordered pizza flavor historically
+2. Provide "Orders of the day" view
-2. Provide Order history view by client
+3. Provide Order history view by client
-3. Export client Order history to a sheet
+4. Export client Order history to a sheet

+***
+## What you don't need to consider ##

+YOU **SHOULD NOT** CONSIDER:

+1. Shopping cart view
+2. Pizza prices or anything related to products value

+***
+## So, what's the idea behind this project? ##

+Well, basically, what we expect is that you are able to create a project which allows the system owners to register pizza Orders and to be able to follow these Orders workflow through facilated and comfortable views.

+In this way, they will be able to have a well organized environment that helps them on their business decision making.

+This is specially important, because, in short, the tasks described here reflect what you will do in a daily basis at Frezze and this is essential so our business can thrive!

 ***
 ## What guidelines do I need to follow? ##

 1. There are no restrictions regarding any frontend or backend development frameworks used in this project